Family of missing mother and daughter from Baltimore hope new age-progressed photos help generate leads

 Noll says that Maggie had been reported missing out of Framingham, Massachusetts, more than 40 years ago.
-Police there were able to find a missing person report which contained her social security number and with that he was able to track her down, according to Noll.
+Police there were able to find a missing person report which contained her social security number and with that, Noll said, he was able to track her down.

 Trooper Noll says he spoke with Maggie this morning.
 "She was relieved that it wasn't her," said Noll.
 "She is alive and well and is living in New Jersey."

-Jane Foust, had contacted Pennsylvania State Police because she believed that Beth Doe could be her foster sister.
+Jane Foust had contacted Pennsylvania State Police in April of 2019 because she believed that Beth Doe could be her foster sister.
 She stated that the two ran away to Tarrytown, New York, in 1973, and that was the last time and place she saw her.

 Foust told investigators that she received a call from her foster sister in 1976 saying she was pregnant and needed money.
 She never heard from her again after that.

-This new development eliminates Maggie as "Beth Doe" and also answers the missing persons report in Framingham, Massachusetts.
+This new development eliminates "Maggie" as "Beth Doe" and also closes the missing persons report in Framingham, Massachusetts.
 Foust says she's relieved to learn that her foster sister is alive and well and would really like to connect with her.